 There’s a reason Olympic runners have coaches—the same reason you may need one.

 Meb Kelfezighi has a coach.
 So does Desiree Davila.
 So do Kara Goucher, Shalane Flanagan and Dathan Ritzenhein.
-Almost all of the American runners who went to the London Olympics last summer work with coaches.
+Almost all of the American runners who went to the London Olympics in 2012 work with coaches.

 Self-coached age-group runners might wonder why.
 After all, running is not a team sport where a coach is needed to decide who starts and who comes off the bench, who plays which position, and so forth.
 Nor is running a highly technical sport like swimming, where coaches are needed to observe and correct form flaws.
 Indeed, one of the virtues of running as a sport is its simplicity.
 Within a few years of taking it up any runner can acquire all of the knowledge he requires to coach himself.